Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Diagnostics

-To understand the causes of hyperprolactinemia, you need to undergo a medical examination.
+To understand the reasons for the development of hyperprolactinemia, you need to undergo a medical examination.

-There are several types of laboratory and instrumental research, allowing you to find the cause of a hormonal surge:
+There are several types of laboratory and instrumental studies, allowing you to find the cause of the hormonal surge:

-• MRI of the brain, in particular the pituitary gland (this manipulation allows you to identify the presence of malignant and benign neoplasms);
+• MRI of the brain, in particular the pituitary gland (this manipulation allows us to identify the presence of malignant and benign neoplasms);

-• X-ray of the skeleton (to assess changes in the state of the bone tissue);
+• X-ray of the skeleton (to assess changes in the condition of bone tissue);

-• thyroid function check (ultrasound plus additional tests);
+• checking thyroid function (ultrasound plus additional tests);

-• Ultrasound is vital important organs(to identify their pathology);
+• Ultrasound vital important organs(to identify their pathology);

-• glucose tolerance test (especially if overweight - blood sugar concentration);
+• glucose tolerance test (especially if you are overweight - blood sugar concentration);

 • visit to an ophthalmologist.

 Important!
-The normal prolactin level is from 120 to 600 mU / l.
+The normal prolactin level ranges from 120 to 600 mU/l.

-To get the results, you need to donate blood from a vein in the morning, on an empty stomach (you can only drink water).
-Do not smoke 1 hour before the study.
-Before donating blood, the patient needs to be in a relaxed state: at least a day, try to avoid depression, sexual intercourse and thermal effects (bath, solarium).
+To get results, you need to donate blood from a vein in the morning, on an empty stomach (you can only drink water).
+You should not smoke 1 hour before the test.
+Before donating blood, the patient needs to be in a relaxed state: try to avoid depression, sexual intercourse and thermal influences (sauna, solarium) at least 24 hours before.

 Proper preparation is the key to correct analysis results